 What’s involved in running an Adobe User Group?

-Adobe User Group work together:
+Adobe User Group Support

-Adobe recommends that Adobe User Groups in a regional or metropolitan area work together and be mutually supporting of each other.
-So, make sure to check the listings of user groups or check this map to see if a similar user group already exists and/or contact the local Adobe User Group Manager in the area you wish to start a group in.
+Adobe recommends that Adobe User Groups in a regional or metropolitan area work together and be mutually supporting of each other so make sure to check the listings of user groups or check this map to see if a similar user group already exists and/or contact the local Adobe User Group Manager in the area you wish to start a group in.
 If you don't see a group with the right focus listed in your area and are interested in starting one, then fill out the User Group Application.
 Adobe will review, respond, and request more information, if necessary.
 There is limited staff available to review these requests, but we try to review them within 14-21 business days.

 NOTE: Due to embargos currently in place by the United States government, we can not support communities located in Iran, Syria, Sudan, Libya, Cuba or North Korea.